| Appraisers and Assessors of Real

 jurisdiction.
 These results are then officially certified by

+the assessor.
 When properties are reassessed, assessors issue notices

 of assessments and taxes that each property owner must pay.